varunrao/aws-smart-recycle/pi/README.md

     ![lambda-s3-ex-image](images/30-5-lambda-s3-paste.png)

-1. This zip file has a deployment package of a Lambda function and a folder that contains the GreenGrass SDK.
+1. This zip file has a deployment package of a Lambda function and a folder that contains the Greengrass SDK.
 Press **Actions**.

     ![lambda-upload-after-image](images/30-6-lambda-upload-after.png)